 Standard work hours are Monday to Saturday, 7am-7pm, and any out of hours works are indicated below.
 All works will follow approved noise and traffic management plans, and every effort will be made to minimise impacts.
 For questions about project works, please email firstname.lastname@example.org or call 9326 3666.

-Midland Line services will be cancelled each night to facilitate these works.
-Plan ahead with Transperth.
+Traffic management will be in place, and Midland Line services will be cancelled to facilitate these works.
+Please visit Transperth for more information.

 A permanent retaining wall will be built along Whatley Crescent, east of King William Street.